Chouriki Sentai Ohranger: Seiichi Kuroda

+Seiichi Kuroda is portrayed by Isamu Ichikawa (市川 勇, Ichikawa Isamu).

 Episodes

 Movie

 The movie version of Chouriki Sentai Ohranger, was directed by Kobayashi Yoshiaki and written by Shōzō Uehara.
 It premiered in Japan on April 15, 1995, at Toei Super Hero Fair '95.
 It was originally shown as a triple feature alongside Mechanical Violator Hakaider and the feature film version of Juukou B-Fighter.